lugu/qiloop/doc/internal-design.md

 receive a message one needs to register an handler composed of 3 methods:

 -   a `Filter` method to select the messages.
--   a `Consumer` method to process the selected messages one by one.
+-   a `Queue` of messages to be processed.
 -   a `Closer` method to be notified when the connection closes.

-The messages selected by Filter are queued until they are processed by the consumer.
+The messages selected by Filter are sent to the queue.
+Writing to the queue shall not block otherwise the message is dropped.
 Messages are filtered and process in the respective order of their arrival.
-Each handler has a queue of size 10.

-Improvement: replace the consumer with a channel of message.
-EndPoint would send the message to the channel or drop the message if the buffered channel is full.
-This to allow of arbitrary buffer size and more flexible client handling (see improvement of client proxy handler).

 ## Client proxy handler